Fall Is Open Enrollment Season

 The federal government and many states operate a Health Insurance Marketplace or Exchange.
 Those are websites that offer one or more health plans in which individuals can enroll themselves and their families.
 They are worth considering if your employer doesn’t offer health coverage or you don’t like the coverage your employer offers.
 They also may be of interest if you’re self-employed or unemployed.
-An advantage of Marketplace plans is that when you apply for one, you’ll find out if you qualify for subsidies to reduce the cost of coverage.
+When you apply for a Marketplace plan, you’ll find out if you qualify for subsidies to reduce the cost of coverage.
 You’ll also see whether you’re eligible for Medicaid, the government health insurance program for people with limited incomes.

 Medicare, Medicaid and CHIP